How To Make the Jammiest Soft-Boiled Eggs

 Boil the eggs

 Bring a medium pot of water to a boil.
 Gently lower several eggs into the water, making sure not to interrupt the boil.
-Cook them exactly 6 minutes.
+Set a timer and cook them exactly 6 minutes.

 In the meantime, prepare an ice bath (a bowl with ice and some water).
 Remove the eggs from heat and immediately plunge them into the ice bath—this will prevent eggs from cooking any further.
 Let them sit in the ice bath for several minutes.